f-perna/homekit-valve/README.md

 This is still heavily under development, any help is greatly appriciated

 ## Overview
-This is a custom componnet for home assistant adds valve timer support to the core omponent `homekit`
+This is a custom componnet for home assistant that adds valve timer support to the core omponent `homekit`

 ## Progress
 - Support for a single valve switch